Yi-Guang/Homepage/index.md

 ## ***Seminar***
 ## Networks better the life!
 We have an online seminar Network seminar at II-227 Xinyuan building, South Campus, XDU, on Friday each week!
 If you are interested in our work, please be free to contract me (ygbai(at)foxmail.com)!

-## NEWS!

-10/30 I will have a talk about *network partition and network centralities* at 6-th applied mathematical workshop at XDU.

-11-12 I plan to re-write the accerate work in a month.

 ## Preprint
 1. **Bai Y**, Yuan J, Liu S, et al. Maximal Coverage of Check-in Deployments with Cost Limit: Theory and Practice. **IEEE SMC-A**, Second-turn reviewing.